Yesterday (2019 film): Casting

-In March 2018, it was announced that Curtis and director Danny Boyle were working on a musical comedy set in the 1960s or 1970s following "a struggling musician who thinks he's the only person who can remember the Beatles", with Himesh Patel cast in the lead role.
+In March 2018, it was announced that Curtis and the director Danny Boyle were working on a musical comedy set in the 1960s or 1970s following "a struggling musician who thinks he's the only person who can remember the Beatles", with Himesh Patel cast in the lead role.
 Boyle was convinced Patel was the right choice after listening to him perform the Beatles songs "Yesterday" and "Back in the U.S.S.R." during auditions.
 Boyle felt that Patel's voice had soul.
 Patel sang and performed guitar and piano himself.

 Later in March 2018, Lily James and Kate McKinnon joined the cast.
-Boyle informed the surviving members and widows of the Beatles about the film and received a reply he described as "lovely" from Beatles drummer Ringo Starr.
+Boyle informed the surviving members and widows of the Beatles about the film and received a reply he described as "lovely" from the Beatles drummer, Ringo Starr.
 In April 2018, it was revealed that Ed Sheeran had joined the cast.
 Sheeran's role was originally intended for the Coldplay singer Chris Martin, who turned it down.
 Sheeran said Harry Styles was also asked, which Boyle denied.
 Ana de Armas and Lamorne Morris joined later in April, followed by Sophia Di Martino, Joel Fry and Harry Michell in May.